We work to make Wollongong a place where older residents are supported and actively involved in the life of our

 If you’ve got some spare time and want to get involved as a Community Transport driver or helper, check out our Volunteering page.
 New volunteers are always welcome!

-Wollongong City Libraries has audio books, large print books, magnifiers, and scanner-reader machines to help you access the books you love.
+Wollongong City Libraries has audio books, large print books and bookmark magnifiers to help you access the books you love.

 A Home Library Service is available for residents who are housebound due to frailty, illness, injury or disability.